 After the broil, remove both pans from Suvie.
 Combine the contents of the two Suvie pans in the bowl with the tomatoes.
 Wash out one of the Suvie pans, spray with cooking spray and pour bechamel into the pan.

 Add the lamb and tomatoes into the other Suvie pan.
-Load into upper zone of Suvie.
-Fill reservoir, enter settings and cook now or schedule.
+Insert pans into your Suvie, input settings, and cook now or schedule.

 After the cook, remove pans from Suvie.